From Zero (band)

-From Zero was an American nu metal band from Chicago, Illinois.
+From Zero is an American nu metal band formed in Chicago, Illinois in 1998.
+They were known for a more melodic approach to the genre compared to their rap metal peers.
+They released two major-label albums under Arista Records: One Nation Under (2001) and My So-Called Life (2003).
+Their most recognized single is "Check Ya", which peaked at number 37 on the Billboard Mainstream Rock Track chart.
+The band disbanded in 2005.

 History

 Formation and major label debut

 From Zero was formed in 1998.
 From Zero's music was distinguished from many earlier nu metal groups with its greater focus on melodies and correspondingly fewer elements of rap metal.
+Singer Sonny Deluca left in 1999, before shortly being replaced by Paul "Jett" Weiner from the band Faceman.

 In 1999, the band independently released their self-titled EP (referred to as "The Green Album").
 The album locally sold over 6,000 copies and attracted the attention of major record labels.
 They later signed with Arista Records and began opening for bands such as Disturbed.

 Their first album, One Nation Under, was released in 2001.
 The band promoted the album using a self-published website, allowing fans to personally communicate with band members while they were on tour.
 They began touring with bands such as Amen, Nickelback, Godsmack, Deftones, and Puddle of Mudd.
 The song "Check Ya" from the album peaked at number 37 on the Mainstream Rock chart.

 The band was promoted by the Real World: Back to New York residents while the cast were working for Arista.
 Their song was panned as being "overproduced".